 - Secure storage of sensitive data

-Let’s take a closer look what makes a good charity website!
+Let’s take a closer look at what makes a good charity website!

 How to Set Up a Charity Website to Increase Fundraising

 When you look at it this way, it is reasonable to take the following steps when creating websites for nonprofit organizations:

 1. Make your mission clear